ng-thu-huyen/ruby-cs308/project-proposal.md

 # Final-project-sketch
-## Project idea: Slack bot pomodoro timmer by Ruby
+## Project idea: Slack bot pomodoro timer by Ruby
 ## Description:
 A reminder on slackbot that tracks 25 mins in length for working and 5-min break in between. \
 The user will call the slack bot when they start their work on Slack.
 It will automatically send a message after 25-min and 5-min coresspondingly to finish an interval.
 The timer only stops when the user send command "stop-poromodo".